 It’s not as dangerous as they say.

 If I look back on the times when people have told me, “Don’t go there!” or “You might die!” it’s mostly advice from people who have never been to those places and have never done any research on them.
 The press is hugely influential.
 I can’t tell you how many times I’ve read international press coverage that is flat-out wrong.
 You need to find trustworthy sources and advice from people who know what they’re talking about.
 I once mentioned to my parents that I had plans to go to Rwanda.
 My concerned father told me, “You’re not going.”
 He was obviously worried about the Rwanda’s tumultuous past.
 Had he done his research, he would have known that Rwanda is the safest country in East Africa.
 Once he researched it, I never heard another word about it.
 The crime rates in your backyard can be just as bad as the destination you’re headed to, if not worse.

 You’re never really alone.

 Take standard precautions.

 Maybe you know someone who was mugged in Brazil, pickpocketed in Italy, or robbed in South Africa.
-That can happen anywhere, and I just follow some common sense.
+That can happen anywhere, so I just follow some common sense.
+I take precautions.
 I don’t go out at night alone in most cities, I take a reliable taxi service instead of the public bus on occasion, and I’ve been known to pay a bit more for accommodation that has a 24-hour security guard when necessary.
 Sometimes, people are simply in the wrong place at the wrong time.
 Often they were careless or should have been better prepared.
 I love a cheap hostel, I enjoy local bus rides, and who doesn’t love to go out at night for a good time?
 But when my safety is involved, I avoid all of these things.
 If you’ve done your research, then take precautions that reflect the overall safety of the place.
-I take precautions.